eye-square/ios-sdk/README.md

 # ios-sdk

+The `-dev` version of the framework is a universal build containing both the simulator and device architectures.
+Since the AppStore won't accept universal fat binaries there's a second version built only for devices.
+Alternatively you could use just `-dev` framework and combine it with a script to strip the unused architectures before archiving.

 ## Installation

 Download InContextSDK.framework.zip, extract it and add InContextSDK.framework to your project.
 It should appear listed under *General > Linked Frameworks and Libraries* and *General > Embedded Binaries*.